Enhanced interrogation techniques: Development of techniques and training

 The psychologists relied heavily on experiments done by American psychologist Martin Seligman in the 1970s on learned helplessness.
 In these experiments caged dogs were exposed to severe electric shocks in a random way in order to completely break their will to resist.
 Mitchell and Jessen applied this idea to the interrogation of Abu Zubaydah.
-Many of the interrogation techniques used in the SERE program, including waterboarding, cold cell, long-time standing, and sleep deprivation were previously considered illegal under U.S. and international law and treaties at the time of Abu Zubaydah's capture.
+Many of the interrogation techniques used in the SERE program, including waterboarding, cold cell, long-time standing, and sleep deprivation were previously considered illegal under US and international law and treaties at the time of Abu Zubaydah's capture.
 In fact, the United States had prosecuted Japanese military officials after World War II and American soldiers after the Vietnam War for waterboarding.
 In 1983, Texas Sheriff James Parker "was charged, along with three of his deputies, for handcuffing prisoners to chairs, placing towels over their faces, and pouring water on the cloth until they gave what the officers considered to be confessions.
 The sheriff and his deputies were all convicted and sentenced to four years in prison."
 Since 1930, the United States had defined sleep deprivation as an illegal form of torture.
 Many other techniques developed by the CIA constitute inhuman and degrading treatment and torture under the United Nations Convention against Torture and Article 3 of the European Convention on Human Rights.